AkinNetwork/FigSass/README.md

 Project name: FigSass Smart Contract
 ```

-This project involves converting Figma JSON variables to a SCSS variable structure.
-A smart contract will be implemented to automate the conversion of a Figma variable JSON export into the relevant list of variables and place them into a SCSS file.
+This endeavor revolves around transforming Figma JSON variables into a SCSS variable framework.
+We'll employ a smart contract to streamline the process of converting Figma variable JSON exports into a corresponding array of variables, which will then be integrated into a SCSS file.

+Author's note: While we draw upon the principles of Ethereum smart contracts, this project does not pertain to blockchain Ethereum smart contracts.
+Instead, it operates as a mini-application based on smart contract principles.

 ## The Algorithm